 There is no straight rule or formula on how a coach works.
 However there is a conventional wisdom on how a good coach should organise their work with the client.

-On a typical engagement for Executive Coaching sponsored by a company, a client is usually offered a minimum of 6 sessions of coaching, for up to 12 or 16 sessions.
-The number of sessions depend on the case severity and urgency for change.
+An engagement for Executive Coaching, usually offers a minimum of 6 sessions of coaching, for up to 12 sessions.
+The number of session depends on the client's needs.

-The first few meetings would focus on coaching agreement, goal setting, trust building and discussions of choice agendas that the client deems pertinent to his learning outcome.
+The first meeting would focus on coaching agreement, goal setting, trust building and discussions of agendas that the client deems pertinent to his learning outcome.

-As the client starts to recognise and work on his limiting patterns, the coach will introduce a step by step practice that would enable the client to have a heightened state of awareness.
-This leads them into a more resourceful state where they could embody empowering moods to hold better conversations with their teams so as to produce their desired results.
+As the client starts to recognise and work on his limiting patterns, the coach will introduce practices that would enable the client to have a heightened state of awareness and more effective responses.

-A coaching conversation during each session could last between one to two hours.
-It is important for the client to identify their goals in each session and have meaningful conversations with the coach that would open the door to new possibilities and courses of actions.
-The end- point of these sessions is to have the client shift their values and beliefs and adopt new practices that strengthen their sense of purpose within their organisation.
+Each session could open the door to new possibilities and new courses of actions.
+The end- point of these sessions is to have the client shift and adopt new practices that strengthen their leadership effectiveness.

 © Strategic Solution Center.